Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Introduction

-In the formation of a nucleon-antinucleon pair ($\bar{N}N$) in the $e^+e^-$ annihilation process in the Born approximation with a distorted wave, the effective EMFFs of a proton and a neutron in the timelike region were studied in \cite{Qin}.
+For the production of a nucleon-antinucleon pair ($\bar{N}N$) in the $e^+e^-$ annihilation process in the Born approximation with a distorted wave, the effective EMFFs of a proton and a neutron in the timelike region were studied in \cite{Qin}.

-Within the framework of the effective optical potential method \cite{Milstein}, which describes well the $N\bar{N}$ scattering phases, the EMFFs $G_E$ and $G_M$ for protons and neutrons in the $p\bar{p}$ and $n\bar{n}$ production at the $e^+e^-$ annihilation process near the threshold were used.

-We want to emphasize that in \cite{Cabibbo1,Cabibbo2} it was suggested that by measuring the cross sections of hadron pair production in $e^+e^-$ collisions for time-like regions, $q^2>0$, the electromagnetic form factors of hadrons can be studied.